orybkin/Autonomous-turtle/README.md

 ## Results

 We got all parts of the pipeline working, and the robot correctly navigated to the target in some 50% of cases.
-However, I ended up not passing the course as I couldn't care enough to show up at the exam, having to deal with my Bachelor's Thesis, Czech State Exam for Bachelor's degree and summer internship arrangement.
-In conclusion, was definitely worth it.
+In conclusion, the course was definitely worth it and I learned a lot from it!